PONTIFICAL ORDER OF ST.

 advise

-and support the ministry of His Holiness the
+and support the ministry of His Apostolic Highness the Bishop of

 Fiochetto, and Canons, who are prelates that may be in minor orders,